Category:

 What is Contract Automation?

-Some teams just want a simple template they can fill out without messing with formatting every time.
-Others need full approval flows, signature tracking, reminders, contract storage, and reporting to be all automated.
+Some teams just want a simple template they can use to create contracts without dealing with formatting every time.
+Others need full approval flows, signature tracking, reminders, contract storage, and reporting to be fully automated.

-Plus, you can automate just the first step (like generating the contract), or go all-in and automate the whole thing from draft to signature to storage.
+You can also automate just the first step, like generating the contract, or go all-in and automate the whole thing from draft to signature to document storage.

-Some tools plug into your CRM and send contracts the second a deal hits a certain stage.
-Others handle contract review or kick-off reminders when contracts are about to expire.
+Some tools plug into your CRM and send contracts automatically once a deal reaches a certain contract stage.
+Others handle reviews or send alerts when contracts are about to expire.

 The Tech Behind Contract Automation

 Let’s break down what’s really going on when you automate contracts.
-You’re using tools and clear rules to take care of the repeat steps.
-Here’s what’s usually involved:
+Usually, you’re using contract management software and clear rules to take care of the repetitive steps.

 • Templates: Create reusable contract templates with fill-in-the-blank fields.
 The system pulls in names, dates, and deal terms automatically.